 Compression packing may initially appear inexpensive but when all the associated costs are tallied, packing is considerably more expensive over time than the installation and operation of a mechanical seal.

-Flex-A-Seal’s Style 85 and 85M Fully Split Cartridge Seals address all the concerns associated with compression packing.
+Flex-A-Seal’s Style 85 and 85M Fully Split Cartridge Mechanical Seals address all these concerns associated with compression packing.

 - Easy installation: no measurements.
 No special installation tools.
 Simply bolt the two seal halves around the pump shaft by tightening the shoulder bolts, secure cartridge seal to the pump by tightening gland bolts, secure shaft sleeve to the pump shaft by tightening set screws and then remove setting clips.